Statement of Purpose

 14.7 The clinic operates an informed consent policy which will be issued at the first consultation for the patient to read, understand and sign prior to proceeding with any treatment.

 14.8 Records of all consultation and treatments are kept in patient’s notes.
 Normally the clinician who sees the patient for an initial consultation, will be the person who carries out the treatment and will be fully trained in the procedures they perform.
-In some circumstances treatment may be carried out by a fully trained operative under the direction of the clinician.
+In some circumstances treatment may be carried out by a fully trained operative under the direction of the clinician or the treatment referred to a colleague if outside their scope of practice.

 14.9 The patient is under no obligation to proceed with treatment.
-The consultation cost is £50 or £100 depending on complexity and time although this fee is often refunded if the patient is not eligible for treatment.
+The consultation cost is £50 or £100 depending on complexity and time required.

 Section 15: Practice Opening Times